 With so much done virtually now, the tech also allows for safer communication, showings and a way to maintain a personal relationship with clients.
 Agents can learn how to use a new CRM, listings management systems, lead routing and contact management tools to communicate and tag their contacts.
 Lead generation is also streamlined by effective use of digital marketing platforms, social media management platforms.
 This is where a broker coach can help make an agent’s daily activities more efficient and thereby reduce their work-related stress.

 But, a brokerage is only as efficient as its agent’s ability to use the technology provided.
-Broker coaches must mentor their agents to use the technology to streamline their business processes.
+Broker coaches must mentor their agents to use real estate technology to streamline their business processes.
 If they can do that, they are rewarded with increased agent accountability and insights to drive better marketing spend for listings.

 “Technology has made the world smaller, meaning real estate professionals, now more than ever, must learn how to successfully conduct business with people.” – Terri Morrison, author and speaker

-Communicate Faster, Close More
+Real Estate Technology – Communicate Faster, Close More

 Many agents receive leads, but either lack the motivation or lack the systems in place for instantaneous follow up.
 Unfortunately, that can cause inquiries from motivated consumers to go unanswered.
 Agents armed with the right tools to capture the moment of intent can tag their leads and contacts for easy follow-up and lead nurturing.